Pain assessment: Assessment findings

 If the patient is continually asking for the physician to increase their pain medication or increase the frequency, they need further evaluation by both a nurse and a physician.
 There is a good possibility the patient is in pain.
 There is also a possibility that they are becoming addicted to prescribed medication.
 The patient's history must be taken into account as well.
 Medical conditions such as cancer and rheumatoid arthritis are chronic conditions and can be very painful.

 In long-term care facilities, three non-drug interventions need to be attempted before administering anti-anxiety or anti-psychotic medications.
 These interventions can consist of giving the patient food, drinks, one on one care, back rub, changing the patient's position in bed, adjusting the temperature, and redirecting the patient's mental focus.
 Many times these interventions work, but many times the medication may still need to be administered.

 The patient's history and diagnosis are helpful in deciding whether or not the patient is developing a substance abuse problem.
 A patient having social or relationship problems may need to meet with a crisis counselor.

 During every shift that a nurse is on duty, they must do an assessment of the patient.
-If they suspect the patient is becoming addicted, they must notify the physician.
+If they suspect the patient is becoming addicted, they must notify the physician to allow next steps to be decided.